7mind/izumi/doc/paradox/distage/00_distage.md

 sbt -Dizumi.distage.debug.macro=true compile
 ```

-Macros power `distage-static` module, an alternative backend that doesn't use JVM runtime reflection to instantiate classes and auto-traits.
+Macros power `distage-static` module, an alternative backend that does not use JVM runtime reflection to instantiate classes and auto-traits.

 ### Extensions and Plan Rewriting - writing a distage extension